 Facebook pushes instant cash harder

-For instance, Facebook Inc. (NASDAQ:FB) has more and more scandals circulating its widely used WhatsApp tool.
+For instance, Facebook Inc. has more and more scandals circulating its widely used WhatsApp tool.
 The gap that allows these activities stems from the fact that is it very difficult to govern the legitimacy of those who register on the app.
 This alone could very easily give rise to a number of scams if WhatsApp rolled out a cash transfer service.

 “I would want to know about where my card details are store and whether i would be refunded if something went wrong,” Evan explains.